Frequently Asked Questions

 For further queries, please contact Office of Campus Housing via Ask Campus Housing on ServiceNow.

-For NIE Undergraduate outstanding tuition fees:
+For NIE outstanding tuition fees:

-For outstanding hostel fees:
+For NIE outstanding hostel fees:

-For NIE library fines settlement:
+For NIE Library fines settlement:

 NIE Library